How Can A Speech Therapist Help You Recover From Traumatic Brain Injury

 Specifically, it may be challenging for you to interpret nonverbal signals like body language and facial expressions.

-It may also be a challenge for you to show facial expressions while speaking or to adjust your voice to show the desired emotional effect like surprise or anger.
+It may also be a challenge for you to show facial expressions while speaking or to adjust your voice to show the desired emotional effect, like surprise or anger.

-A speech therapist can teach you to compensate with facial expressions, eye contact, and gestures in order to improve your communication.
+Your speech therapist can teach you to compensate with facial expressions, eye contact, and gestures in order to improve your communication.

 4. Dysarthria